cranes & access Kran & Bühne Vertikal Days

 While the mine says four cranes were lifting the dragline’s booms, it looks as though it was a Lampson 4600 Transilift that was supporting the boom and which appears to have dropped it.

-Three small telescopic boom cranes were working around the perimeter while a large crawler crane looks to have either been standing by or called in for the clean up.
+Three telescopic cranes were working around the perimeter while a large crawler crane looks to have either been standing by or called in for the clean up.
+A five axle All Terrain that was helping support the boom was also pulled over.

 The Lampson crane appears to be as badly damaged as the dragline, if not more so.
 Unofficial reports from the site suggest that the crane's winch may have gone into its free fall mode and attempts by the operator to stop it failed.
 If anyone has further information we would appreciate hearing from you.